How to Structure Semantic Color Tokens for Accessibility

 --color-<category>-<state>-<variant>.
 Categories includebg,text,border,action, andsurface. - Validate Contrast at Definition Time: Before committing primitive updates, run a matrix check against all mapped semantic aliases to ensure ratios remain ≥4.5:1 (AA) or ≥7:1 (AAA).

-Precise Implementation Architecture
+Precise Implementation Architecture Link to this section

 Define semantic tokens using a three-tier naming convention: --color-<category>-<state>-<variant>.
 Implement CSS custom properties with fallback chains for legacy browser support.
 Use JSON/YAML token definitions compiled via Style Dictionary.
 Ensure every semantic token references a primitive with guaranteed contrast ratios.
 Apply @layer declarations to enforce precedence over third-party styles.